emqx/emqx-docs/en_US/rule/rule-engine_grammar_and_examples.md

     ```

 ::: tip
-- Topic after the FROM clause need to be enclosed in double quotes `""` or single quotes `''`.
+- Topic after the FROM clause needs to be enclosed in double quotes `""` or single quotes `''`.
 - The WHERE clause is followed by the filter condition.
 If a string is used, it needs to be enclosed in single quotes `'' `.
 - If there are multiple topics in the FROM clause, they need to be separated by commas `","`.
 For example,
     ```sql
     SELECT * FROM "t/1", "t/2".
     ```
 - You can use the `"." `Symbol to nest select payloads
-- If possible, don't create alias for payload, as this would cause performance degradations.
+- If possible, don't create an alias for payload, as this would cause performance degradations.
   i.e. Do not use `SELECT payload as p`
   :::